Jahvid Best: 2011 season

 Best suffered a concussion on his second carry in the Lions third pre-season game of the season on August 19, a 30–28 win versus the Cleveland Browns.
 On Monday Night Football on October 10 against the Chicago Bears, Best had his first 100-yard game, rushing for 163 yards and a career long 88-yard touchdown run.
 During the second half of the Lions 25–19 loss to San Francisco on October 16, Best suffered another concussion, the last game (pre- or regular season) Best played in the NFL.
 On November 25, Best was placed on IR due to post concussion symptoms.

 2012 season

 On November 3, 2012, Best was placed on injured reserve due to continuing post-concussion issues, ending his season without playing in any pre- or regular season games.

 In late November 2012, Best had been undergoing cognitive therapy to treat his post-concussive symptoms, hoping to return to the field for the 2013 season.

-2013 season

 On July 17, 2013, Best was released by the Lions.
 The numerous concussions he suffered throughout his career prevented him from returning to the field during the 2012 season.